 With AWS, you pay for the services you use and the storage units you’ve consumed.
 If AWS S3 service is a significant component of your AWS cost, then implementing AWS S3 management best practices is the way forward.

 To this end, we’ve collated a few basic checks to get the AWS S3 cost management right as S3 usage grows:

-2. The Naming Schema should be chosen such that access keys generated ensures files are stored and distributed across multiple drives of the AWS S3 system.
-If the access keys are distributed evenly, the number of file operations needed to read and write the files will be less.
-This will lead to less spend costs as there is an additional cost overhead for read-write operations for S3.
+If the S3 objects are distributed evenly into a virtual folder structure, the number of file operations needed to read these files will be less.
+This will lead to less spend as there is an additional cost for LIST and GET operations.

-4. Monitoring the actual usage of AWS S3 periodically is one of the best practices.
-By doing so, misuse of the provisioned S3 resources will come to limelight and help in curtailing data compromise.
+It is important to tag buckets appropriately so that misuse of provisioned S3 resources will come to limelight and help in curtailing data compromise.

-Finally, AWS provides a simple configuration mechanism to specify the rules of the data lifecycle and transferring of the objects across storage types.
-So, do take data lifecycle as well as into account when it comes to AWS S3 cost management.
+Finally, AWS provides a simple configuration mechanism to specify the rules of data lifecycle and moving objects across storage types.
+Therefore, take data lifecycle into account when it comes to AWS S3 cost management.

-If you are finding it difficult to save on AWS S3 cost, then explore the intelligent Botmetric AWS Cloud Management Platform with a 14-day free trial.
 It can help you manage your AWS storage resource management and help keep them at optimal pricing levels at all times.
-For other interesting news on cloud, follow us on Twitter, Facebook, and LinkedIn.